jlgeering/puppet-sourcetree/README.md

 # GitHub for Mac Puppet Module for Boxen

-Install [SourceTree](http://www.sourcetreeapp.com/), a Mac client for Git And Mercurial version control systems
+Install [SourceTree](http://www.sourcetreeapp.com/), a free Mac client for Git And Mercurial version control systems.

 ## Usage